Moustafa25MM/transformData-Seed-Export/README.md

 ### Exporting Data to Excel

-To export the current state of the MongoDB collection to an Excel file, you can run the export script:
+To export the current state of the MongoDB collection to an Excel file and Json file, you can run the export script:

 ```bash
 npm run export